-- St White's has a Designated Safeguarding Officer and two Deputy Safeguarding Officers. - St White's Designated Safeguarding Officer and the Family Support Worker work closely in collaboration with parents, primary carers, and Social Services.
+- St White's has a Designated Safeguarding Officer and two Deputy Safeguarding Officers.
+Clare Tilling, Erica Fearn and Fran Cinderey - St White's Designated Safeguarding Officer and the Family Support Worker work closely in collaboration with parents, primary carers, and Social Services.

-- The school has a Child Protection Officer, who is the link between school and Social Services for those children who are vulnerable or causing concern. - All staff have regular safeguarding training. - There are also an Anti-Bullying Champion, (Clare Tilling, Headteacher).
+- All staff have regular safeguarding training. - There are also Anti-Bullying Champions, (Clare Tilling and Erica Fearn).
 All bullying concerns are taken very seriously at St White's, are investigated thoroughly and resolution sought.
 Parents are kept fully informed at all stages of the investigation so that they are aware of actions taken and solutions that have been decided with the pupils.